tjhowse/aus_grocery_price_database/README.md

 Each of these applications runs in a separate docker container.
 Each container persists some data to a `/data` directory mounted to persistent storage.

-Only the Grafana instance is public-facing via the main domain.
+Only the Grafana instance is public-facing via the [main domain](https://auscost.com.au).
 It has a read-only API token for reading from InfluxDB.
 AGPD has write-only tokens for writing to InfluxDB.

 ## Hosting

 This is setup for hosting on fly.io.
 I'm not completely happy with investing effort on hosting infrastructure using a for-profit service, but they sure do make it straightforward.
-It would not be much more effort to throw together a docker-compose to make it more platform-independent.
+It would be easy to throw together a docker-compose to make it more platform-independent.

+## Frontend scope

+The current grafana frontend is a stopgap.
+Ideally it would be replaced by a bespoke frontend.
+Grafana could still be used for generating plots, under the hood.

+### Core Goals

+The primary goal of this project is to shift the balance of power in favour of consumers by presenting pricing information on groceries.
+Use cases include:

+* Forecasting low prices based on periodicity
+  * E.G. Navel oranges from Woolworths oscillate in price on a 2-week period
+* Compare prices between stores
+* Track long-term pricing trends
+* Not being tricked by false "sales" where the sale price isn't any cheaper than the long-term trends

+Another goal of this project is a low budget.
+This means minimal hosting and maintenance requirements.
+It needs to be simple and stable.
+Minimal external dependencies, both in terms of internal software stack and external services.
+Updating the current stack involves bumping two container version numbers and a few invocations of `fly deploy`.

+### Further thoughts

+A significant frontend challenge is product differentiation.
+The data scraped from the grocer's storefronts varies from store to store.
+There is always a SKU ID, product name, department ID/name and price.
+The product name is quite dirty, repetitive and awkward.
+E.G. "40% Salt Reduced", or "Alva Baby Starry Sky Print Reusable Cloth Nappy", "Alva Baby Starry Night Print Reusable Cloth Nappy".

+Woolworths provides a barcode number, coles does not.
+It would be great for a user to be able to scan a barcode on their phone and pull up the price history of that item.